Obesity Linked to Cancers

 When too much fat is carried around the belly, it can be significantly more damaging.
 So-called ‘apple’ shapes are related to kidney, bowel, oesophageal, breast and pancreatic cancers.

-This is not understandable as to why this is the case but it can be related to how fast some chemicals from fat can transfered into the blood.
+This is not understandable as to why this is the case but it can be related to how fast some chemicals from fat can transferred into the blood.

 A healthy body weight is important for children as well as adults